Yao Hill Tribe - History and Culture

 The Yao typically grow corn and rice as their primary crops, though they are known to grow other crops as well.
-The Yao are adapting to Thai culture and agriculture and learning to produce a variety of new vegetables with each passing year.
+The Yao adapted to Thai agriculture and learning to produce a variety of new vegetables with each passing year.
 Opium cultivation is still relevant in some sections of Yao culture, though the tradition is on the decline.
 In the early 1990s the cultivation of opium was still a problem in Northern Thailand.
 In the three Yao villages there was a presence of Thai border police to control the situation.